knguyen289/nmd-processes/README.md

 * **get_candidates.py:** Opens the flag csv created in **Process A**
 	* Checks:
 		1. If there is a UTR Intron
-		2. If there exists at least one NMD index above, and at least one NMD below 50 bases
+		2. If there exists at least one NMD index above, and at least one NMD below 50 bases, exclude -1
 	* Outputs: TXT Files candidates.txt and strange_rna.txt if flag file does not exist

 ### SBATCH Files:
 * **submit_candidates.sbatch:** Runs **get_candidates.py**
-	* Prerequisite: Have kn_tools in directory and data_dir filled from Process A
+	* Prerequisite: Have kn_tools in directory and data_dir filled from **Process A**

 ## Process C
 Creating exon mod DataFrames